-Aduna means ‘life’ or ‘world’ in Wolof and embraces a beautiful philosophy of how we should live our lives here on earth.
+Aduna means ‘life’ or ‘world’ in Wolof, one of the main languages of Gambia and Senegal, and it embraces a beautiful philosophy of how we should live our lives here on earth.
 In personal terms, Aduna the brand is my way of sharing with the world what Africa gave me – which is nothing less than life itself.

 On a brand level, our mission is to breathe the vibrancy of Africa into the daily lives of people all around the world, whilst creating a virtuous circle that feeds positive impacts back to the source.

 Our hero ingredient baobab, ‘The Feel Good Fruit’, is one of the most nutrient-rich foods in the world.
 It has the potential to bring health and vitality to our customers while providing sustainable incomes to 10 million rural households.

 It’s a vision that we find truly inspiring — and we hope you do too.